 Meet Sola, a graduate of Economics and senior staff at an auditing firm.
 She earns twice as much as her colleagues, is moving rapidly up the corporate ladder and is a role model for many women.
 But Sola is not happy.
 And when asked why, she says simply; “ I wanted to be a doctor.
 I wanted to be in a place I could help people and see smiles.
 This is not the life I wanted.”
 So why didn’t Sola study to be a doctor? “ My parents couldn’t afford it,” she says sadly.
 What if Sola had access to a scholarship program early enough?

-Scholarships are more than just providing money to needy students (even though that’s what they do primarily).
-They give hope and encouragement, and make dreams a reality for more than the applicants – for their families and communities as well.
+A Scholarship Program is more than just providing money to needy students (even though that’s what they do primarily).
+It gives hope and encouragement, and make dreams a reality for more than the applicants – for their families and communities as well.
+Scholarships help not only parents or students, they help in national development in some manner.

-However, Sola found a way to live her dream; albeit vicariously.
+However, Sola found a way to live her dream; albeit vicariously via a Scholarship Program.

 “I have teamed up with our community and agreed that I will sponsor five children each year up to medical school.
 Of course, there is a bias for children interested in medicine at the beginning – the goal is to have as many as possible become graduates and make a better community,” Sola says at a press conference, happier than ever.